kosatnkn/catalyst/README.md

 Go mod is used as the dependency management mechanism.
 Visit [here](https://github.com/golang/go/wiki/Modules) for more details.

+Some commonly used go mod commands for quick reference.

 Use go mod in projects that are within the `GOPATH`
 ```bash
 export GO111MODULE=on